cmeiklejohn/cmeiklejohn.github.io/_posts/2023-08-13-revisiting-chaos.markdown

 _This addresses comments from LinkedIn on my previous blog post called [Chaos Engineering or Software Testing?](https://christophermeiklejohn.com/filibuster/2023/08/10/chaos-engineering.html)_

 Last week, I took a bit of heat for my post on chaos engineering for couple reasons.
-First, that I didn't actually understand what chaos engineering was and thought the technique was purely random.
-Second, that I failed to misunderstand that it has a long history in the field of resilience engineering.
+First, it was said that I didn't actually understand what chaos engineering was and thought the technique was purely random.
+Second, it was said that I failed to understand that chaos engineering has a long history in the field of resilience engineering.

 ### Commentary